joaomcteixeira/HyperSimpleDocstring2Md/README.md

 python hypersimpledocstring2md.py <PATH TO YOUR LIBRARY>
 ```

 This will recursively read your library and generate a `docs.md` file containing all referred docstrings in an organized manner.
+All subpackages MUST have an `__init__.py` file.

 ## but there are also additional features